 Your Agents can continue to use the manual review request feature within Issues, as Apple’s policy only applies to automatic review requests:

-Please note: In your App Settings, under Mobile SDK Configurations, there is a setting for “On app update, ask for an app rating after”.
-As of September 2017, this is only applicable for Android.
+NOTE: In your App Settings, under Mobile SDK Configurations, there is a setting for “On app update, ask for an app rating after.”
+As of September 2017, this setting applies only to Android.
 You may continue using this automated feature for your Android app users without concern.

 For any questions about this deprecation, please feel free to reach out to our support team via our contact us form.